DC Surgical Error Attorney

 Our Medical Malpractice Lawyers Are Ready to Review Your Case

 If you’re thinking of filing a surgical malpractice lawsuit, your next step is to speak with a legal professional.
-At Bertram Law Group, PLLC, we can discuss how the legal process works.
+At Bertram & Murphy, we can discuss how the legal process works.
 We’ll also explain the types of compensation that could be part of your case.